 The Space Between

 The body as location, as both subject and object, and the ways in which memory and trauma have their way with us is my endless fascination.
 Memories and trauma register in the body, forming an uncanny presence that awaits articulation.
 I return again and again to the body as self, as home.
 We inhabit this place that is an exquisite corpse.
 In this meditation on the body and its interior and the world in which we are located, I encounter the space between longing and loss, memory and its erasure, permanence and dissipation.
 Memory is a resurrection, a retrieval, a lullaby.

-She resides in Manhattan, the home of her practice, teaching and art making.
+Francesca Schwartz Resides in Manhattan, the home of her practice, teaching, and art making.